halkyonio/tap/README.md

 Next, execute the [install.sh](scripts/install.sh) bash script locally or remotely (ssh) and configure the following parameters:

 - **LOCAL_REGISTRY**: Boolean used to tell if we will use a local registry.
 Default: false
+- **INSTALL_TANZU_CLI**: Boolean used to install the Tanzu tools: pivnet and Tanzu client.
+Default: true
 - **REGISTRY_SERVER**: registry DNS name (docker.io, ghcr.io, quay.io, registry.harbor.<VM_IP>.nip.io:<PORT>)
 - **REGISTRY_OWNER**: docker user account, ghcr.io ORG owner, container project (e.g: tap - `registry.harbor.<VM_IP>.nip.io:<PORT>/tap`)
 - **REGISTRY_USERNAME**: username to be used to log on to the registry